-- A webcam is required. - Exams will be proctored and recorded by Honorlock. - Honorlock will allow you online access to course materials from Modules being assessed. - Exams in this course are open book, open (paper-based) notes, open (online) relevant-Module materials. - Photo ID, a room scan, and a quiet room (no one else present) will be required. - No hats may be worn. - Exams may NOT be taken on a cell phone. - No phones or other electronic devices are to be used during exams, just the single-screen computer on which you are taking the quiz. - You must show your cell phone being powered off at the end of the room scan before you start to answer exam questions.
-(If you do not have a cell phone, please message instructor). - Exam 1 assesses your understanding of content from Modules 1-6. - Exam 2 will mainly be on course content covered since Exam 1 BUT because I teach (and this course is designed) in a scaffolded-style, some topics introduced in Modules 1-6 as a foundational framework, are revisited and expanded on in Modules 8-14.
-Therefore, during Exam 2 you are responsible for course material presented in the entire course. - Honorlock will allow online access to course materials for the modules covered in the exam (Exam 1, modules 1 6; Exam 2, all modules).
-No other online access or personal computer file access will be allowed. - Exams are a mixture of multiple-choice style questions (e.g., select correct answer(s), drag/drop, reordering, matching) and short essay questions. - Exam 1 time is 80 minutes.
-Exam 2 time is 100 minutes. - Each exam may be attempted one time only.
+- Exam 1 assesses your understanding of content from Modules 1-6. - Exam 2 will mainly be on course content covered since Exam 1 BUT because I teach (and this course is designed) in a scaffolded-style, some topics introduced in Modules 1-6 as a foundational framework, are revisited and expanded on in Modules 8-14.
+Therefore, during Exam 2 you are responsible for course material presented in the entire course. - Honorlock will allow online access to course materials for the modules covered in each exam (Exam 1, modules 1 6; Exam 2, all modules).
+No other online access or personal computer file access will be allowed. - Exams are a mixture of multiple-choice style questions (e.g., select correct answer(s), drag/drop, reordering, matching) and short essay questions. - Exam 1 time is 130 minutes.
+Exam 2 time is 130 minutes. - Each exam may be attempted one time only.
 Exceptions to this one-attempt-policy may be made for exceptional circumstances (typically documented, typically accompanied by UF-IT helpdesk report and/or Honorlock report).